Is Humidifier in Furnace Good or Bad? The Pros & Cons

 Mostly, the whole house humidifier is installed in two main places.
 First, it can be installed on the forced air furnace main stack.

 For a professional installation of this humidifier, the cost varies greatly from place to place.
-For example, in big cities, the cost might be higher than in the rural areas and so on.
+For example, in big cities, the cost might be higher than in rural areas, and so on.
 Usually, the cost is between $400 and $1000.

 Instead of buying one small humidifier for every room, it is best to buy a humidifier that is rated for a big space.